 - The practice had a clear vision and staff were clear about the vision and their responsibilities in relation to it. - There was a clear leadership structure and staff felt supported by management.
-The practice had a number of policies and procedures to govern activity and held regular governance meetings. - There was an overarching governance framework which supported the delivery of the strategy and good quality care.
-However, this did not always identify risks to patients and others. - Some policies were not monitored to ensure they were up to date and consistent. - The provider was aware of and complied with the requirements of the duty of candour.
-The partners encouraged a culture of openness and honesty.
+The practice had a number of policies and procedures to govern activity and held regular governance meetings. - There was an overarching governance framework which supported the delivery of the strategy and good quality care. - Some policies were not monitored to ensure they were up to date and consistent.

-- The practice had systems in place for notifiable safety incidents and ensured this information was shared with staff to ensure appropriate action was taken - The practice proactively sought feedback from staff and patients, which it acted on.
+- The provider was aware of and complied with the requirements of the duty of candour.
+The partners encouraged a culture of openness and honesty. - The practice had systems in place for notifiable safety incidents and ensured this information was shared with staff to ensure appropriate action was taken - The practice proactively sought feedback from staff and patients, which it acted on.
 The patient participation group was active and involved by the partners and manager.